-- Step 7 Click Done. - Step 8 Submit and commit your changes.
+Step 7 Click Done.

 Viewing AVC Activity

 The Reporting > Application Visibility page displays information about the top applications and application types used.
 It also displays the top applications and application types blocked.
 You can click the individual applications and application types to view more detailed information about each.
 For detailed information about monitoring and reporting functionality, see Reporting, page 22-1.